Billy Bush, Three Years After ‘Access Hollywood’ Tape, Gets A New Job

-Billy Bush, a longtime entertainment media correspondent and relative of the two former presidents, became a surprisingly pivotal part of American political history in late 2016, when a recording from 2005 surfaced in which then-candidate Donald Trump could be heard bragging to Bush about nonconsensual grabbing of women.
-Bush, throughout the tape, laughed and played along with Trump’s comments, including the future president’s description of his attempt to sleep with Nancy O’Dell, who at the time was Bush’s cohost.
+Billy Bush, a longtime entertainment media correspondent and relative of two former presidents, became a surprisingly pivotal part of American political history in late 2016 when a recording from 2005 surfaced in which then-candidate Donald Trump could be heard bragging to Bush about nonconsensual grabbing of women.
+Bush, throughout the tape, laughed and played along with Trump’s comments, including the future president’s description of his attempt to sleep with Nancy O’Dell, who at the time was Bush’s co-host.

 While Trump was elected president of the United States weeks later, the other person on the tape, Bush, was fired from his position with NBC News, where he had recently begun a new job with the Today show.
 Bush hasn’t worked in media since, although he has surfaced for the occasional interview.